 How can students set themselves apart from fellow MBA and finance graduates?

 Professional credentialing beyond the MBA can be a big differentiator.
-Depending on the field you want to go into, CMA, CFA, or CFP could be viable options.
-Because MBAs are typically mid-level managers, some leadership or management experience would be useful too; this can include managing teams for civic groups or nonprofits.
+Depending on the field you want to go into, CMA [certified management accountant], CFA [chartered financial analyst], or CFP [certified financial planner] could be viable options.
+Because MBAs are typically midlevel managers, some leadership or management experience would be useful, too.
+This can include managing teams for civic groups or nonprofits.
 The edge here is to show that you can get results when given responsibility for groups or resources.